SCIENCEAn

 the following is from the same team, they have two, and so on until the

 following is the opposing team.
 By this rule, if a team has to finish the "end" to 0.
 In case no stones in the target is considered to 0-0.
 A normal game is played from 8-10 "ends" or sleeves.
 At the end of the match wins the highest scoring team in the event of a tie, we decided on a bonus manga.
 The team that wins a sleeve begins the following mandatory.
+It is believed that the game of Curling was invented in late medieval Scotland.
+The

 first written references to the use of ice stones appear in the